Child Health and Development Guide: Growth, Immunity & Daily Care Tips (2026)

 • Poor academic performance

-According to WHO, over 45 million children in the world are victims of malnutrition and diseases that may be prevented.
+According to WHO, over 45 million children in the world are supposed to face and different diseases which may be prevented.

 Growth & Development Stages